lawrend/payam-with-js/README.md

 DECOMPS
 Below each completed payam is a 'decomp' button which, when pressed, randomly removes one word from each line of the payam.
 Keep pressing and they keep vanishing (down to one word per line).
 A decomp can be saved in its current state at any time, and will be added to the bottom of the original payam show page.

+it of course may not work anymore.
+YEAH.